jlbcontrols/pidbot-manager/README.md

 * If you restored from Gateway Backup (Setup Option 1), there will be a device called `plc1` configured already.
 You can edit the connectivity settings to connect with your device, or create a new device.

 # User Source, Usernames & Passwords
-* If you restored from Gateway Backup (Setup Option 1), you can login to the gateway with username: `admin`, password `password`.
+* If you used Docker, or restored from Gateway Backup (Setup Option 1), you can login to the Ignition Gateway with username: `admin`, password `password`.
 There will also be a number of default users configured in `PidbotUserSource`: `defaultAdmin`, `defaultEngr`, `defaultTuner` and `defaultViewer`.
 The default password for all users is `password`.
 * The project's user source is `PidbotUserSource` by default.
 Note: This means that users must belong to `PidbotUserSource` to log into a client.